Background pattern

 If you take more Dolodens than you should

-In case of overdose or accidental ingestion, consult the Toxicological Information Service.
-Phone 91 562 04 20.
+In case of overdose or accidental ingestion, consult the Toxicology Information Service.
+Telephone 91 562 04 20.

-If you forgot to take Dolodens
+If you forget to take Dolodens

-Do not take a double dose to compensate for the missed doses.
-Continue taking your regular dose when it is due.
+Do not take a double dose to make up for forgotten doses.
+Continue taking your normal dose when it is due.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 The assessment of the frequency of adverse reactions is based on the following criteria:

-Cardiovascular
+Cardiovascular disorders

 Skin disorders

-Very rare: Bullous reactions including Stevens-Johnson syndrome and toxic epidermal necrolysis.
+Very rare: Bullous reactions, including Stevens-Johnson syndrome and toxic epidermal necrolysis.

 Hepatobiliary disorders